timmaurice/lovelace-blitzortung-lightning-card/README.md

 ## Features

+- A **compass rose** that shows the direction of the latest strike.
   - Displays the distance, direction, and total count of the latest lightning strike.
-- A compass rose that shows the direction of the latest strike.
+  - The entities inside the compass are clickable and show the entity's more-info dialog.
-- A D3.js-powered radar chart to plot the location of multiple recent strikes.
+- A D3.js-powered **radar chart** to plot the location of multiple recent strikes.
-- A history chart showing the number of strikes in 10-minute intervals over the last hour.
-- Optional `ha-map` integration to show strike locations relative to your home.
   - Tooltips on radar strikes show exact distance and azimuth on hover.
+  - Customizable colors for the compass, radar, and strikes.
+- An optional **history chart** showing the number of strikes in…
+  - 10-minute intervals over the last hour or
+  - 3-minute intervals over the last 15 minutes.
+- Optional **map** integration to show strike locations relative to your home.
   - Animated markers for new strikes on the map.
-- Customizable colors for the compass, radar, and strikes.

 ## Card Configuration

 The card can be configured using the visual editor.

-!Editor Screenshot

 | Name                   | Type      | Description                                                                                                  | Default                     |
 | ---------------------- | --------- | ------------------------------------------------------------------------------------------------------------ | --------------------------- |